Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/differential_equations.md

 :::

-### ODEs for Modelling
+### Ordinary Differential Equations (ODEs)

-Additionally, ODEs come within several different types of ODEs that are solved differently analytically - however, most automated solvers will usually use the same methods and are instead limited by stiffness or the lack of a closed-form solution.
-Here's a summary of the different forms of ODE and their analytic solution:
+ODEs are the most common form encountered in basic system modeling.
+They are often solved analytically in textbooks, but in simulation, we frequently rely on automated solvers.
+These solvers are often limited by the "stiffness" of the equation or the lack of a closed-form solution.

+#### Analytic Solution Methods

+For a simulation practitioner, understanding the type of ODE helps in selecting the correct numerical method.

 :::{table}
 :label: ODE-Types